devreplay/devreplay-pattern-generator/README.md

 # Generate Source Code Change Pattern from Review History

-This rules can be used on [devreplay](https://www.npmjs.com/package/devreplay)
+This rules can be used on [devreplay](https://www.npmjs.com/package/devreplay) And you can use your rule by the [vscode extension](https://marketplace.visualstudio.com/items?itemName=Ikuyadeu.devreplay)

 ## How to Use